 State Account Limit: $350,000

-ABLE To Work Act Contribution: An Account Owner who is employed and who is not contributing to a defined contribution plan, an annuity contract or an eligible deferred compensation plan may contribute additional money to his or her Account.
-The additional amount that may be contributed is an amount equal to the Account Owner’s compensation or equal to the poverty line for a one-person household for the prior calendar year, whichever amount is the less: up to $12,760 for residents of South Dakota and the continental U.S.; $16,090 for residents of Alaska and $14,820 for residents of Hawaii.
+ABLE To Work Act Contribution: An Account Owner who is employed and who is not contributing to a defined contribution plan, an annuity contract or an eligible deferred compensation plan may contribute additional money to his or her ABLE Account.
+The additional amount that may be contributed is an amount equal to the Account Owner’s compensation or equal to the poverty line for a one-person household for the prior calendar year, whichever amount is the less.
+This is up to $12,880 for residents of South Dakota and the continental U.S.; $16,090 for residents of Alaska and $14,820 for residents of Hawaii.

 Withdrawal Hold Rules: Yes.